 Chris “Hoppo” Hopkinson (2015)

 Ross Muecke (2015)

-A few years ago, UMCA initiated a new award, Ultracyclist of Distinction, to honor ultra cyclists who achieve excellence in several areas of the sport for three or more years.
+A few years ago, WUCA initiated a new award, Ultracyclist of Distinction, to honor ultra cyclists who achieve excellence in several areas of the sport for three or more years.
 The Ultracyclist of Distinction is the highest award that an ultra cyclist can earn.
 To earn the Ultracyclist of Distinction honor a cyclist must demonstrate outstanding performance in three out of four consecutive years.
-Further, a rider must achieve distinction in at least two UMCA programs over the course of the four years.
+Further, a rider must achieve distinction in at least two WUCA programs over the course of the four years.
 (A rider need not achieve distinction in two programs every year.)
 UCD is distinct from Hall of Fame recognition.
 UCD recognizes peak years of performance; HOF recognizes lifetime achievement.

-The UMCA is a volunteer organization.
+The WUCA is a volunteer organization.
 The rider must also demonstrate significant service to ultra cyclists during at least one of the years.
 The volunteer work must be the equivalent of a week of full-time service.
 Examples include producing an Ultracup event, chairing a program, compiling program statistics, contributing editor to the magazine, officiating for a record attempt, etc.

 The programs and standards are:

 WUCA membership: Nominees must have been WUCA members for at least the four-year period considered for qualification.
 The four-year period selected by the applicant must fall within the last six calendar years.

 The programs in which excellence must be documented are:

 - WUCA Year-Rounder Challenge: Earn at least Platinum (5000 miles).
 The Year-Rounder showcases consistent performance in cycling throughout the year.
 Riders earn certificates, medals and plaques and top riders are recognized in UltraCycling.